Actual Medical Costs in Injury Claims After Reform

 Changes in the law mean personal injury claims now focus more on what was paid for medical care, not just the bills you get.
 This shift aims to make things fairer, but can also make it harder to get full compensation.

-The best way to protect yourself is to stay organized, keep good records, and get advice from a lawyer who knows the latest rules.
+Staying organized, keeping good records, and getting advice from a lawyer familiar with the latest rules are things people often do.
 That way, you can be sure your claim truly reflects the impact of your injury and the costs you've faced.